tawebbcn/bcn-webdev-checklists/projects/project-week.md

 - max 2 hours of show
 - presentations will last 5 minutes
 - the order of the presentations will be random unless we decide the opposite
+- if it's together with UX/UI give them a quick explanation/briefing so that they can understand and opinate better

 ## Start of Project Checklist
 - set an hour to start daily presentations